 IMPORTANT NEWS: Issues of Down Beat from 1934-1963 are available electronically for the first time ever through this database.

-The electronic version of the New Grove Dictionary of Music and Musicians, incorporating the New Grove Dictionary of Opera and the New Grove Dictionary of Jazz
+The electronic version of the New Grove Dictionary of Music and Musicians, incorporating the important New Grove Dictionary of Jazz

 Full text of journal articles from a large number of disciplines; provides backfiles of articles from years past for many important journals in music